ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/discussions/log.md

   as we go through the list.

 ### Discussion with Steven, Simon, Lamar, Vickie, Andrei, Pete 24/10/2017
-* typical SCD inelastic workflow is:
+* typical SC inelastic workflow is:
   * LoadEventNexus on data
   * Crop to the limits
   * ConvertToMD (converts to MDEventWorkspace)